johnfanv2/LenovoLegionLinux/README.md

 <img height="50" align="left" src="assets/headerlogo.png" alt="HeaderLogo">

 # LenovoLegionLinux

----
-LenovoLegionLinux (LLLLS) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
+LenovoLegionLinux (LLL) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
 It is the alternative to Lenovo Vantage or Legion Zone (both Windows only).

-It allows to control a few feaures that are only available in the closed source Windows tools Lenovo Vantage or Legion Zone or open source Windows tools like Lenovo Legion Toolkit.
-The latter was one of the inspiration for this collection of tools.
+It allows to control a few feaures like fan curve and power mode.

 :star: **Please star this repository if this is useful or might be useful in the future.**